 I immediately took him to the local veterinarian hospital for a diabetes check and here is what the two moronic veterinarians who only practice allopathic veterinary, one being the owner, wanted to prescribe for my Siberian Husky:

-For his allergies, a very, very powerful steroid, Prednisone, which is most often misused, over-prescribed and has a history of very, very, bad side effects while compromising the immune system and negatively affecting major organs like the kidneys and liver.
-This very powerful steroid does absolutely nothing to cure the cause of the allergies… it only hides or suppresses the symptoms while the underlying cause gets worse by the day.
-Good vets that are qualified to practice holistic/intgrative medicine work to cure the underlying problem, not to suppress the symptoms like lousy allopathic vets do.
+Prednisone [the great pretender!] only hides or suppresses the symptoms while the underlying cause gets worse by the day.
+Good vets that are qualified to practice holistic / intgrative medicine work to cure the underlying problem, not to suppress the symptoms like lousy allopathic vets do!

 For the diabetes, insulin called Numulin-N.

 And to make matter even worst, for his weight, Hill’s Science Diet Adult Light which is loaded with GMOs, starches, sugars, gluten and contains only ONE meat ingredient with the following cheap, horrible and dangerous fillers: Brewers Rice, Pea Protein Concentrate, Whole Grain Wheat, Whole Grain Sorghum, Whole Grain Corn, Pea Bran Meal, Powdered Cellulose (sawdust) , Corn Gluten Meal, Soybean Oil, Dried Beet Pulp and is a whopping 47.3% carbohydrates and a pitiful 24.9% protein.
 You can see the harm these ingredients would have caused my Siberian here… there’s not a living creature on this planet that will lose weight on any garbage like this being 47% carbohydrates!